youcan-shop/coding-challenges/DevOps Engineer/README.md

 ## Context

-Build using Ansible:
+Build using Ansible a dev environment with:
-- An elasticsearch cluster with 3 nodes + 1 hosting kibana
+- An elasticsearch single node with 1 node that can also host kibana
 - A logstash instance
 - A web instance for hosting an application that produces logs in a json format

-Use Vagrant or docker for providing instances for dev environement
+Use Vagrant or docker for providing instances for dev environment

 The environment should be multi environments compliant.

+After having setup the dev environment, init a test environment with a cluster of elasticsearch having 3 nodes:
+- node 1 (master & data) + kibana
+- node 2 (master & data)
+- node 3 (master & data)

 #### Notes
 - Organize your code, so it's easily maintainable.